 Fighter pilots are the elite of the pilot jobs.
 Becoming a fighter pilot is difficult – for both men and women.
 The fighter pilot selection and training process is comprehensive, spanning four years on average from basic flying training to graduation from either the F/A-18A/B Hornet or F/A-18F Super Hornet operational conversions.
 This ensures the professionalism and very high standards of the select few who graduate as qualified Fighter Pilots.

 As trainees progress from PC-9/As to Hawk 127s, they are required to meet advanced physiological requirements to cope with a high G environment.
 In particular, core and neck strength are critical.

 Of the pilots that graduate from Number 2 Flying Training School with their Pilot Wings, only around one-third each year are assessed as capable of flying fast jets, and advance to fighter training with the Hawk 127.

 The Hawk 127 is primarily used for initial or lead-in fighter training to prepare aircrew for operational conversion onto either the F/A-18A/B Hornet or the F/A-18F Super Hornet.
 The Introductory Fighter Course is run by 79 Squadron at RAAF Base Pearce, and the 14 week course includes general flying, instrument flying, formation flying, night flying and navigation.

 Graduates then progress to RAAF Base Williamtown for 20 weeks of instruction in air-to-air and air-to-ground weapons training.
 Only then will fighter pilots progress to an operational F/A-18 Hornet or F/A-18F Super Hornet conversion course.

-There are no restrictions of the employment of females in the Air Force, including all pilot positions.
-Female pilots in the Air Force are currently flying the following aircraft types:
+There are no restrictions on the employment of females in the Air Force.
+For more information on women in the Air Force please follow this link.